-You can fill this Nutella and chopped nuts, fruit jams, or just cinnamon, sugar butter.
+You can fill this with Nutella and chopped nuts, fruit jams, or just cinnamon, sugar butter.

-Do not allow the dough to over prove, especially at the second proving as this will give a dry airy bread.
-1 hour at each in a warm place or proving draw is plenty.
+Do not allow the dough to over prove, especially at the second proving, as this will give a dry airy bread.
+One hour at each in a warm place or proving drawer is plenty.

 - Serves:approx 12